 Why Kyverno Health Matters

 Kyverno by Nirmata enforces critical security, compliance, and operational policies in Kubernetes.
-But like any controller, its own configuration can impact its effectiveness.
+But like any controller, its effectiveness depends on its own configuration and health.

 A misconfigured or unhealthy Kyverno deployment can: